-Financing: In the financing industry, credit terms are tightening and lenders are paying more attention to widening gaps in sources and uses; thus, requiring more money up front from the borrowers.
+Financing: In the financial industry, credit terms are tightening and lenders are paying more attention to widening gaps in sources which requires more money up front from the borrowers.
 Historically borrowers negotiated with lenders based on the borrower's creditworthiness, collateral and track record.
 For various reasons the lenders are looking beyond just the numbers of the borrowers.
 Public policy allowed the bank and other financial institutions to relax lending standards over a decade, and now those standards have tightened - along with the lending mentality.
 The lack of available financing for low-moderate income households will become a larger barrier to affordable housing over the next five (5) years.

-During the 2013-2014 program year, staff implemented a new program.
-This program targets lowmoderate income citizens; however, everyone is invited to attend.
-Staff implemented a monthly financial literacy class held within the library in our Redevelopment Area.
-The curriculum comes directly from the Federal Insurance Deposit Corporation (FDIC).
-Thus far, the participation has been slow.
-During the 2014-2015 program year, staff will provide additional funding to this program for marketing purposes.
+During the 2013-2014 Program Year, staff implemented a new program.
+This program targets low-moderate income citizens; however, everyone is invited to attend.
+Staff implemented a monthly financial literacy class held within the library in the City's Redevelopment Area.
+The curriculum is based directly on the Federal Insurance Deposit Corporation (FDIC) Money Smart Program.
+During the 2015-2016 Program Year, staff continued to provide additional funding to this program for marketing purposes.
+There has been an increase in attendance for the program.